marklogic/marklogic-kubernetes/README.md

 ## Add Marklogic Repo

-If you haven’t already, add the Marklogic official repo to Helm.
+If you haven’t already, add the MarkLogic official repo to Helm using this command:

 ```
 helm repo add marklogic https://github.com/marklogic/marklogic-kubernetes